 So what if you work something other than a 7 & 7 rotation?

-PETSM currently working to transform all of the associate level core courses to be offered with 100% online delivery.
-At the present time 80% of the associate level courses are taught online through the Moodle delivery system.
+PETSM currently has the safety associate 100% available through Nicholls Online and we are working to transform the petroleum associate level core courses to be offered with 100% online delivery.
 At first glance, the scheduling options offered may look confusing and intimidating but once you became familiar with the layout it is a very simple and straight forward concept.
 To summarize the 7 & 7 scheduling: Students attend class once a week when they are back onshore and complete any required coursework online when they are not in class.